-Admittedly, it’s not too hard finding things to do in Las Vegas.
-Sin City is a place designed around keeping you entertained, with a dazzling array of stimulation everywhere you look.
-While there might never be a dull moment - it’s unlikely you’ll be spending your stay cooped up in your hotel room reading - there are certain activities that we really recommend you try during your stay.
-Here’s a list of our top 10.
+Admittedly, it’s not too hard to find things to do in Las Vegas.
+Sin City is a place designed to keep you entertained, with fun to be had everywhere you look.
+While there might never be a dull moment, there are certain activities that we really recommend you try during your stay.

-1) Place your bets
+1. Place your bets

-2) Visit the world on one street
+2. Visit the world on one street

 The 4-mile (6.5-kilometer) strip is the beating heart of Las Vegas.
 It’s a dazzling display of imagination, creative engineering and, dare we say, ever so slightly over-the-top fun.
 Walking along it you really can see the world.
 On one side of the street there’s the New York skyline, on the other the Eiffel Tower.
-Visit ancient Rome, Egypt, and medieval England – or take a gondola ride on a Venetian canal.
+Visit ancient Rome, Egypt, and medieval England, or take a gondola ride on a Venetian canal.
 It’s all right here on the iconic Las Vegas strip.

-3) Go to the circus
+3. Go to the circus

-4) Take a taxi ride
+4. Take a taxi ride

-5) Grand Canyon tour
+5. Go on a Grand Canyon tour

 If you need a break from the city, then how about visiting one of the wonders of the natural world?
-Check out the breathtaking Grand Canyon by bus, helicopter ride or even on a yak tour.
+Check out the breath-taking Grand Canyon by bus, helicopter ride or even on a yak tour.
 Big Bus Tours even offer two different Grand Canyon package tickets, each including a 3-day Las Vegas sightseeing pass, and a day trip out to the Canyon's South or West Rim.

-6) A bar crawl with a difference
+6. Conquer a bar crawl with a difference

 As you might expect, bars in Las Vegas are a little different.
 Check out Aureole, where special ‘wine angels’ retrieve bottles from a four-story tower.
 Or sip cocktails in the Level 107 Lounge at the Stratosphere.
 Try and guess which number floor it’s on.

-8) Water, water, everywhere
+8. Water, water, everywhere

-9) Relax in a spa
+9. Relax in a spa

 After all the gambling, rollercoasters, global traveling and even yak riding, it’s time to relax.
 There are a number of top spas where you can unwind, including the Sahra Spa & Hammam at the Cosmopolitan.
-If you're feeling particularly rough, you can even dial up Dr. Burke's Hangover Heaven - a mobile morning-after response unit!
+If you're feeling particularly rough, you can even dial up Dr. Burke's Hangover Heaven, a mobile morning-after response unit.

-10) Get married
+10. Get married

 The traditional home of the 'quickie wedding', Las Vegas has led many a pair down the path to notorious nuptials.
-Want to make a statement to (absent) friends and family?
+Want to make a statement to (probably absent) friends and family?
 Then why not get hitched at the Little White Wedding Chapel, where Frank Sinatra married Mia Farrow.
 Or let Elvis do the honors at the Viva Las Vegas Chapel.
 If you’re really stuck for ideas on what to do in Las Vegas, it could be worth a shot.